-The Master's Programs Faculty evaluates the students' progress on academic, clinical, and professional areas at the Midterm and Final Student Evaluation meetings each academic session.
+The Master's Programs Faculty evaluates the students' progress on academic, clinical, and professional areas at the Midterm and Final Student Evaluation meetings held with the Program Director each academic session.
 The Program Director informs the students of any recommendations made by the faculty.
 The faculty may recommend a leave of absence or implement disciplinary measures.
 The faculty also has the authority to change the students' academic status to probation or dismissal in accordance with institutional policies and procedures.